daviemakz/risen-js/README.md

 - Optimise and reuse connections between express server(s) and service core.
 [DONE]

-- Add test for a transpiled service to test babelConfig
+- Add test for a transpiled service to test babelConfig [DONE]

 - Create GitHub docs website to formalise documentation and a way to update them in the pipeline.
+[DONE]

 - Reformat service messages [DONE]

+- Create CircleCI pipelines for:

+1. Testing
+2. Building & Publishing Documentation
+3. Publishing Package On Version Change

+- Update `README.md` with the following:

-- Add pre-made example and add this into the `README.md`.
+1. Add pre-made example and add this into the `README.md`.

-- Update `README.md` with a more slimmed down version.
+2. Update `README.md` with a more slimmed down version.

-- Add 'development section' to `README.md`.
+3. Add 'development section' to `README.md`.

-- Add a logo to the project.
+4. Add a logo to the project.

 - Bump version...icing!

-## Version 3
+## Version 2.1

+- Make final package changes:

+- Refactor net functions
+- Experiment with fork mode
-- Implement CLI version of launching script with `--init` functionality.
+- Implement CLI version of launching script with `--init` & `--config` functionality.

 ## Contributing